SpyrosMitsis/Blog/content/posts/sorting_algo.md

 - We start from the beginning of the array at position `i = 0`.
 - We then get the element in the position `i + 1`.
 - We compare if `i > i + i`.
-In this, we see that at position `i=0`  we have `1` and at position `i + 1` we have the value 5.
+- In this case, we see that at position `i=0`  we have the value `1` and at position `i + 1` we have the value `5`.

-Now we check if `1 > 5, since it's not we don't do anything and move to the next pair.
+Now we check if `1 > 5`, since it's not we don't do anything and move to the next pair.

 In the case where `i = 1` the same thing happens.

-In the case of `i = 2` we see that in position `i = 2` we have the value `7` and in position `i + 1` we have the value 3.
+In the case of `i = 2` we see that in position `i = 2` we have the value `7` and in position `i + 1` we have the value `5`.
 So in this case the comparison is true and so we switch them place.
-At this point, we finished the first iteration of the algorithm and now we have the value `7` at the very last place of our array.
+At this point, we finished the first pass of the algorithm and now we have the value `7` at the very last place of our array.

 Let's look at the second pass: